ccetc/CCETCNotificationBundle/Resources/doc/README.markdown

 	- longMessage - displayed in small text on dashboard, and in email body (optional)
 	- showOnDashboard - bool (default: true)
 	- sendEmail - bool (default: true)
-	- class - string added as a class name on the dashboard (optional)
+	- class - fontello font icon class given (optional)
-		- warning, reminder, information, newspaper, clock-red, clock-blue will include different icons
+		- set up to use 'icon-globe green', 'icon-attention red', 'icon-bell orange', 'icon-info-circle lightBlue'
 - users
 	- Array of users the notification is for (also takes a single user)